We test the year’s best balance, strider, and push bikes for your 1-, 2-, 3-, and 4+-year-old toddlers and preschoolers

 How We Choose the Best Balance Bikes

 As a former kids’ bike buyer and mechanic at one of the nation’s largest outdoor retailers, we know what to look for in a balance bike.
 And as a dedicated biking family, we’re out on the trail or road every single week, regularly putting all sorts of bikes through their paces.
-In addition to our vast experience and professional expertise, we consider critical factors like overall balance bike weight, seat height, build quality, and price when selecting our top balance bike picks.
+In addition to our vast experience and professional expertise, we consider critical factors like overall balance bike weight, seat height, build quality, and price when selecting the best balance bikes.

 Best Balance Bikes for 1- and 2-Year-Old Toddlers